nuxeo/nuxeo/nuxeo-importer-queues/README.md

 When a consumer get an unexpeced error it stops processing nodes but it drains the queue to rejected nodes.
 This prevents to block the producer.

+## Warning

+This module is under developpent and still experimental, interfaces and implementations will change until it is announced as a stable module.

 ## TODO

 - Clean stats, add a retry counter